Luigian/Knights/README.md

 **Representing the puzzles using propositional logic**

+Knowledge engineering is the process of figuring out how to represent propositions and logic in AI.

 For each knowledge base, we want to encode two different types of information: (1) information about the structure of the problem itself (i.e., information given in the definition of a Knight and Knave puzzle), and (2) information about what the characters actually said.

 Considering what it means if a sentence is spoken by a character.
 Under what conditions is that sentence true?
 Under what conditions is that sentence false?
 How can we express that as a logical sentence?